LukasGolebiewski/LukasGolebiewski/README.md

 - On this site I would like to share my all gained experience from personal studies and research
 - I learn ISTQB theory to pass the exam right now
 - I make my English language more fluent and try to develop vocabulary (italkie, chatGPT, English podcast's)
-- I've just finished SQL course and I am already in process of [Postman: The Complete Guide - REST API Testing - Valentin Despa](https://www.udemy.com/course/postman-the-complete-guide/)
+- I've just finished SQL course,  passed ISTQB FL certificate and I am already in process of [Postman: The Complete Guide - REST API Testing - Valentin Despa](https://www.udemy.com/course/postman-the-complete-guide/)

 # TOOLS and TECHNOLOGIES